-Selenium comes in two primary forms: the Selenium WebDriver, which enables developers to scale and distribute scripts across many different environments and create browser-based regression automation suites and tests, and the Selenium IDE, an integrated developer environment is useful for creating quick bug reproduction scripts and for exploratory testing aided by automation.
+Selenium comes in two primary forms: Selenium WebDriver, which enables developers to scale and distribute scripts across many different environments and create browser-based regression automation suites and tests, and Selenium IDE, an Integrated Developer Environment is useful for creating quick bug reproduction scripts and for exploratory testing aided by automation.
 The WebDriver is the successor to the now-deprecated Selenium Remote Control (coupled with Selenium 1.0); Selenium 1.0 + WebDriver = Selenium 2.0

-Most developers get started with Selenium IDE (integrated development environment).
+Most developers get started with Selenium IDE.
 This helps with gaining familiarity with Selenium commands.
 Using this IDE, developers can create simple tests rapidly – sometimes within mere seconds.
 However, Selenium’s developers don’t recommend using Selenium IDE for all testing automation purposes.

 Projects In Selenium (a.k.a.
 Selenium WebDriver)

 Selenium WebDriver aims to overcome the limitations of the previous Selenium Remote Control, offering better support for dynamic web pages where the elements on a page are subject to changing without the page itself being reloaded.
 Because a variety of browsers supporting it, Selenium WebDriver uses each browser’s native support for automation.
 Thus, the features supported and the way direct calls are made depends on the browser that you’re using.

 Additionally, the way that you set up a Selenium WebDriver Project depends on both your programming language and your development environment.
 It’s possible to set up projects using several programming languages:

 - Java: These projects are most easily setup using Maven, which will download Java bindings and all dependencies and create the project for you.